thosgood/this-weeks-finds/markdown/251-300/week257.md

                         F|                       F|
                          |                        |

-The multiplication n: GG => G looks similar to m, and it too has to satisfy the associative law.
+The multiplication n: GG \Rightarrow G looks similar to m, and it too has to satisfy the associative law.

-How do we draw the distributive law d: FG => GF?
+How do we draw the distributive law d: FG \Rightarrow GF?
 Since it's a process of switching two things, we draw it as a *braiding*:

                   F\   /G